Château La Coste winery and art center, Le Puy-Sainte-Réparade

 Just a suggestion: the site can be extremely hot and sunny in Summer; therefore wearing light clothes and a hat, and having a bottle of water to drink during the visit is highly recommended.

 Château La Coste, general view, foreground: the sculptural installation Drop (2009) by Tom Shannon; photo © Inexhibit

 The sculpture Calix Meus Inebrians (2009) by Irish artist Guggi; © Inexhibit

 Art Center – Tadao Ando

 Château La Coste, views of the Art Center designed by Tadao Ando, the building accommodates the estate’s entrance lobby, various service spaces, a bookshop, and a cafe-restaurant.
-A large water mirror, on which the sculpture Crouching Spider 6695 (2003) by Louise Bourgeois is installed, roofs a covered parking; photos © Inexhibit, 2017
+A large water mirror, on which the sculpture Crouching Spider 6695 (2003) by Louise Bourgeois is installed, roofs a covered car park; photos © Inexhibit, 2017

 The Art Center with the work Mathematics Model 012 (2010) by Hiroshi Sugimoto; © Inexhibit

 Art Center, views from the north-west, and south-east; photos © Inexhibit

 Pavilion “Four Cubes to contemplate our environment” – Tadao Ando